 Rogers published the story of his voyage and of the castaway Selkirk on his return to Britain.
 Daniel Defoe, living in Bristol at the time, is thought to have developed the Robinson Crusoe story from the tale.

 Back in England, Rogers’ next project led to Madagascar where he intended to set up a colony with private backing.
 After a couple of years the idea fell through and he returned to England.
 This time he set up a plan to go to the Bahamas and soon was appointed Governor there, again financed privately, with a view to rid the Islands of a piracy scourge and to establish a better farming and trading environment.
 The Governor of Bermuda had reported upwards of 1000 pirates to be in New Providence at the time.

 In 1718 Rogers set off and took with him at his (and his backers’) expense a force of 300 foot soldiers to convert the wooden fort on the Caribbean island of New Providence into a stone one.
 Landing there as Governor of the island in September that year he established a court, and tried and hanged several pirates by Christmas.

-After some years Rogers returned penniless to Britain and ended up in debtors’ prison.
-It was not until the Admiralty was convinced of the legitimacy of his claim for payment backdated to the beginning of his previous sojourn that his fortunes turned and he was able to return to the Bahamas to carry on his work as Governor.
+After some years Rogers returned penniless to Britain in 1721 and ended up in debtors’ prison.
+It took seven years until the Admiralty was convinced of the legitimacy of his claim for payment backdated to the beginning of his previous sojourn that his fortunes turned and he was able to return to the Bahamas to carry on his work as Governor.
 As William Hogarth’s painting of Rogers and his family below shows; he evidently found himself better off before going out to the Bahamas again.